JLing88/checks-for-understanding/module-2/backend/week_one.md

 13. What's an ORM?
 What does it do?

   Object relational model.
-It allows us to store objects in a database.
+It allows us to store objects in a database and interact with those objects.

 14. What's the most commonly used ORM in ruby (Sinatra & Rails)?